ArielMAJ/DataStructures/C01/Basics/00_C&C++/README.md

 Pointers store the address of some piece of data and serve as a way to indirectly access them.
 It's mostly used to access things that are "external to the program".
+The character "\*" should be used at the definition of a pointer variable and when accessing the value in the address the pointer points to.

 Main uses are:
 - Acessing heap (dinamically allocated memory -> eg. malloc/alloc);